Last Updated: 03/13/2019

 Does or will the employee use a commercial driver’s license (CDL) to operate a CMV in interstate or intrastate commerce?

-Interstate commerce is when the employee drives a CMV:
+Interstate commerce occurs when the employee drives a CMV:

-• Between two places within a State, but during part of the trip, the CMV crosses into another State or foreign country
+• Between two locations within a state, but during part of the trip the CMV crosses into another state or foreign country

-• Between two places within a State, but the cargo or passengers are part of a trip that began or will end in another State or foreign country
+• Between two locations within a state, but the cargo or passengers are part of a trip that began or will end in another state or foreign country

-Intrastate commerce is when the employee drives a CMV within a State and does not meet any of the descriptions above for interstate commerce
+Intrastate commerce occurs when the employee drives a CMV only within one state and does not meet any of the criteria for interstate commerce.

-If the employee operates in both intrastate commerce and interstate commerce, you must choose interstate commerce
+Important: If the employee operates in both intrastate and interstate commerce, you must select interstate commerce.

 Step 2